zubairwazir/FastAPI-Crash-Course/README.md

     "name": "apple",
     "price": 0.5,
     "description": "A sweet fruit with a red or green skin and a core containing seeds."
-  },
-  2: {
-    "name": "banana",
-    "price": 0.25,
-    "description": "A long curved fruit with a yellow skin and soft sweet flesh."
   }
 }